sampsyo/home/_drafts/gator.md

 <figure style="width: 350px">
   <canvas width="350" height="350" id="diffuse-alltrans"></canvas>
-  <figcaption>The same shader after applying the same coordinate-system juggling to both input vectors.</figcaption>
+  <figcaption>The same shader after applying the same coordinate-system juggling to both input vectors.
+(Particularly mysterious in dark mode.)</figcaption>
 </figure>

 With this, we finally have our vertex position in world reference frame.